Which Courses do you need to become and electrician

 Are there any requirements?

-It will be down to the training provider, but generally to start the level 2 Electrical course a good understanding of English and Maths is required.
-For the level 3 Electrical course you are required to hold a level 2 Diploma in Electrical Installations (2365).
-To enrol onto the level 3 NVQ Portfolio in Electrical Installations (2357-44) you would need to have completed both the level 2 & 3 Diplomas (2365) and be working in a job as an Electrical Improver under the supervision of an electrician.
+Entry requirements vary by training provider.
+Beginning the Level 2 Electrical course requires a good understanding of English and Maths.
+Progressing to the Level 3 Electrical course means you must already hold the Level 2 Diploma in Electrical Installations (2365).
+Enrolling on the Level 3 NVQ Portfolio in Electrical Installations (2357‑44) requires both the Level 2 and Level 3 Diplomas, along with a job as an Electrical Improver under an electrician’s supervision.

 Who is the Electrical Improver route best suited to?